Career Exploration for kids ages 8-11! Activities encourage confidence, inquisitiveness,

 sticker; and the PROVOST and ESF Women’s Caucus contributed notebooks, lunch, and

 Kids Day remained remote, with the new Take our Kids to Work Day playlist, featuring a Kitchen Crafting Polymer lesson (Maura Stefl, OELO); The Science of Chromatography (Sarita Perez, 2nd yr Biotechnology major); Wetlands, Closer than You Think (Dr. Sharon Moran, Environmental Studies), an Introduction to Landscape Architecture (3 part series, by Ashley Crespo, Mary Martin, Hannah Noll, Matthew Romano, Elena

 Juodisius); and DIY Deodorants and DIY Body Butter (Sue Fassler, Sustainable Facilities Manager).

 Kids built terrariums with Linda McGuigan, Allison Oakes and Hannah Pilkey, who work on the Chestnut Project.
 They explored a few chemical reactions on paper prior to activating self-inflating balloons with Chemistry’s Kate Bailie.
 They developed storyboards with Sarah Grabman of the new Digital Storytelling Studio.
 Teams, each given the same materials and coached by a member of either Engineering for a Sustainable Society or Engineers without Borders, competed to most effectively remove particulates through Water Filtration (staff support provided by Karen Karker, Instructional Support Specialist, Environmental

-featured an art session this year!
+featured an art session!
 Kids upcycled materials that Maura Stefl, Office of Experiential Learning and Outreach,waylaid from the wastestreams from campus (curtains and cardboard), homes (fence posts),

 and a small business (mitten scraps) into a succulent plantscape.
 Cool lessons: